Skip to main content

 This is conceptually identical to how traditional fund administrators reconcile a fund’s internal books against custodian statements.
 The difference is that the “custodian statement” is a public blockchain that anyone can read – not a private document sent quarterly by a bank.

-Belief Index computes NAV per share using actual on-chain token balances, not just theoretical index weights.
+Belief Index values series holdings from actual on-chain token balances, not just theoretical index weights.
 This means:

 • Position values are based on real holdings verified on the blockchain